Enable debugging output in the web front end APP_DEBUG=false ## The base url of the HelpSpot application (without a trailing slash) APP_URL=https://example.org ## Database type mysql or mssql DB_CONNECTION=mysql ## The DNS name or IP of the database server DB_HOST=localhost ## The port for the datab

 The New Configuration File

-The new configuration file (.env
+The new configuration file (.env) looks like this:

 APP_DEBUG=false APP_URL=https://example.org DB_CONNECTION=mysql DB_HOST=localhost DB_PORT=3306 DB_DATABASE=helpspot DB_USERNAME=some_user DB_PASSWORD=some_pass QUEUE_CONNECTION=database